— Ballislife.com (@Ballislife) July 28, 2020

 Via ESPN

-Now think about the fact that he spent the first couple years of his career playing with the BIG 3 of Larry Bird, Kevin McHale and Robert Parish.
-During his sophomore season, Reggie was still able to average 18.5 points a game while the BIG 3 were averaging 19+ each.
+Now think about the fact that he spent the first couple of years of his career playing with the BIG 3 of Larry Bird, Kevin McHale, and Robert Parish.
+During his sophomore season, Reggie still averaged 18.5 points per game while the BIG 3 averaged 19+ each.

-Reggie finally broke the 20-point mark during his 5th season and it was his 5th season where he made the All-Star team and had the memorable four blocks on Michael Jordan (MJ did finish with 35 but on 12-36 shooting) game.
-It's also when he made a name for himself in the playoffs, by blowing up for 36 points and 7 assists and 42 points and 5 steals against the Cavs and without the assistance of Larry Bird.
+He broke the 20-point mark during his 5th season, and it was in that season that he made the All-Star team and had the memorable four blocks on Michael Jordan (MJ finished with 35 but shot 12-36).
+It’s also when he made a name for himself in the playoffs, blowing up for 36 points and 7 assists, and 42 points and 5 steals against the Cavs, without the assistance of Larry Bird.

 “He was on his way,” said Bird.
 “He was a gamer.
 He just came to play.
 That was it.”

 That was it.
-Play is all I wanted to see from Reggie and in 1993, just a month after hearing about Drazen Petrovic's death, there was Reggie Lewis on ESPN's Sportscenter for the last reason I wanted to see him playing on my TV.
+Play was all I wanted to see from Reggie, and in 1993, just a month after hearing about Drazen Petrovic’s death, there was Reggie Lewis on ESPN’s SportsCenter for the last time I wanted to see him playing on my TV.